ongkyyyyy/architect/access/Roles.md

 This table is associate user to their access groups.
 The field ensures that access groups are properly segmented between different tenants, maintaining data isolation and security.

+## Default Data

+### System Role
+We create default role `System` to allow all user access permissions, known as `Super Admin`.
+This role will be used for system maintenance and several administrator use cases only.

 ---
 Powered by Berani Digital ID © 2024